-- 64 The Department of Levelling Up, Housing and Communities (DLUHC this was formerly the Ministry of Housing, Communities and Local Government (MHCLG)) and CIPFA have extended the meaning of 'investments' to include both financial and non-financial investments.
+- The Department of Levelling Up, Housing and Communities (DLUHC this was formerly the Ministry of Housing, Communities and Local Government (MHCLG)) and CIPFA have extended the meaning of 'investments' to include both financial and non-financial investments.
 This report deals solely with treasury (financial) investments, (as managed by the treasury management team).
-Non-financial investments, essentially the purchase of income yielding assets and service investments, are covered in the Capital Strategy, (a separate report). - 65 The Council's investment policy has regard to the following: - - DLUHC's Guidance on Local Government Investments ("the Guidance")

-- CIPFA Treasury Management in Public Services Code of Practice and Cross Sectoral Guidance Notes 2021 ("the Code") - CIPFA Treasury Management Guidance Notes 2021 - 66 The Council's investment priorities will be security first, portfolio liquidity second and then yield (return). - 67 The above guidance from the DLUHC and CIPFA places a high priority on the management of risk.
-This Authority has adopted a prudent approach to managing risk and defines its risk appetite by the following means: - a) Minimum acceptable credit criteria are applied in order to generate a list of highly creditworthy counterparties.
+Non-financial investments, essentially the purchase of income yielding assets and service investments, are covered in the Capital Strategy, (a separate report). - 68 The Council's investment policy has regard to the following: - a.
+DLUHC's Guidance on Local Government Investments ("the Guidance") - b.
+CIPFA Treasury Management in Public Services Code of Practice and Cross Sectoral Guidance Notes 2021 ("the Code") - c.
+CIPFA Treasury Management Guidance Notes 2021 - The Council's investment priorities will be security first, portfolio liquidity second and then yield (return).
+The Council will aim to achieve the optimum return (yield) on its investments commensurate with proper levels of security and liquidity and with regard to its risk appetite. - In the current economic climate, it is considered appropriate to maintain a degree of liquidity to cover cash flow needs but to also consider "laddering" investments for periods up to 12 months with high credit rated financial institutions, whilst investment rates remain elevated, as well as wider range fund options. - 71 The above guidance from the DLUHC and CIPFA places a high priority on the management of risk.
+This Authority has adopted a prudent approach to managing risk and defines its risk appetite by the following means: - a.
+Minimum acceptable credit criteria are applied in order to generate a list of highly creditworthy counterparties.
 This also enables diversification and thus avoidance of concentration risk.
-The key ratings used to monitor counterparties are the short-term and long-term ratings. - b) Other information: ratings will not be the sole determinant of the quality of an institution; it is important to continually assess and monitor the financial sector on both a micro and macro basis and in relation to the economic and political environments in which institutions operate.
-The assessment will also take account of information that reflects the opinion of the markets.
-To achieve this consideration The Council will engage with its advisors to maintain a monitor on market pricing such as "credit default swaps" and overlay that information on top of the credit ratings.
+The key ratings used to monitor counterparties are the short-term and long-term ratings.